 The Jackson Symphony Guild functions exclusively for the benefit of the Jackson Symphony Orchestra to assist support and further the presence of music in the community.

 Each year the Jackson Symphony Guild works diligently to raise funds to support the Jackson Symphony Orchestra.
-On Saturday, April 30, 2016 Guild President Julie Duesing presented a check in the amount of $65,000 to the JSO.
+The 2018-2019 Guild donation to JSO was $100,000.
 These funds represent 9% of the JSO fiscal budget and are critical to the success of the Orchestra.
 Funds raised through the annual Holiday Ball and Jazz Night, jewelry sales, and from Guild membership dues are used by the JSO to sustain general operations and they play a vital role in furthering the JSO commitment to community youth and young musicians.

 Guild funds provide substantial scholarship monies for Jackson-area students who wish to attend Michigan music camps.
 Annually, $3,000 in Guild funds are also designated to the JSO with the express purpose of supporting the Jackson Youth Symphony.
 Quite apart from dollars, Guild members have acted as post-concert reception hosts and hostesses, office help, concert volunteers and have served on committees which organize the Holiday Ball.